 Unsure what countries to select in the “Country occurrence” section

-Sceptrulum inflatum may be a potentially rare species, but there are very little records and information available and its distribution is not yet clear.
-Further research is needed to define distribution limits and estimate population size, so for now the species is assessed as Data Deficient (DD).
+Sceptrulum inflatum is a corticioid species originally described as potentially rare.
+There are very few records of this species and no detailed recent occurrences and little information is available.
+It’s current distribution is therefore not clear, but potentially large.
+Further research is needed to define distribution limits and estimate population size.
+Since this species could apply to both threatened and Least Concern categories, it is assessed as Data Deficient (DD).

 Only species in the monotypic genus Sceptrulum.
 It was initially described as Peniophora inflata but can be distinguished from species in similar genera by its microscopic characteristics (Karasiński, 2014).
-Palifer seychellensis was also considered a synonym to this species (Species Fungorum 2023), but Karasiński noted that there were small morphological differences between the two.
-Given the geographical distance between both collections (Jamaica and Seychelles), further research is needed to confirm they are conspecific.
+Palifer seychellensis is also considered a synonym to this species (Species Fungorum 2023).
+Karasiński noted that descriptions of both species included only small morphological differences that could be attributed to intraspecific variability, but observed that the geographical separation between their type locations (Jamaica and Seychelles) could support the possibility that they are distinct species.

 So far, no phylogenetic studies have been done on this species.